RaamakrishnanNS/RaamakrishnanNS/README.md

 - 👋 Hi, I’m @RaamakrishnanNS
 - 👀 I’m interested in Embedded HW/SW, Machine learning, Deep learning and Computer vision
 - 🌱 I’m currently learning Deep learning and Computer vision applications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning, Deep Learning, Computer Vision and Robotics
-- 📫 How to reach me ...

 <!---
 RaamakrishnanNS/RaamakrishnanNS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.